Arizona State Sun Devils

 The Arizona State Sun Devils are the athletic teams that represent Arizona State University.
-ASU has nine men's and eleven women's varsity teams competing at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Pac-12 Conference.
+ASU has nine men's and eleven women's varsity teams competing at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Big 12 Conference.
 The mascot was adopted in 1946; earlier nicknames were the Normals and later, the Bulldogs.
-The Sun Devil mascot, Sparky, was designed by former Disney illustrator Bert Anthony.
+The Sun Devil mascot, Sparky, was designed by Bert Anthony, a former Disney illustrator.
 ASU's chief rival is the University of Arizona Wildcats, and both universities' athletics departments compete against each other in the Territorial Cup Series.

+On August 4, 2023, Arizona State accepted an invite to join the Big 12 Conference, effective August 2, 2024.

-Notable athletic achievements
+Athletic achievements

-ASU has 24 NCAA team national championships, including baseball (five times), women's tennis (three times), men's gymnastics (one), men's track and field (one), men's indoor track and field (one), women's outdoor track and field (two times), women's indoor track and field (one), wrestling (one), men's golf (two times), women's golf (eight times), and softball (two times).
+ASU has 25 NCAA team national championships, including baseball (five times), women's tennis (three times), men's gymnastics (one), men's track and field (one), men's indoor track and field (one), women's outdoor track and field (two times), women's indoor track and field (one), wrestling (one), men's golf (two times), women's golf (eight times), softball (two times), and men's swimming and diving (one).
 ASU also has numerous individual NCAA national champions in different sports.
 Additionally, the baseball team has appeared in the College World Series 22 times, the men's basketball team has participated in 13 NCAA tournaments, and the ASU football team won the Rose Bowl in 1987 and the Fiesta Bowl in 1971, 1972, 1973, 1975, and 1982.

 ASU varsity teams won national championships in men's archery 15 times, women's archery 21 times, mixed archery 20 times, men's badminton 13 times, women's badminton 17 times, mixed badminton 10 times and triathlon four times, all of which are not recognized by the NCAA.

+After NCAA violations from the Sun Devil football team in 2024, ASU became the most-penalized school in NCAA history with ten major infractions.

 Sports

-Arizona State University currently sponsors teams in 11 men's and 15 women's NCAA sanctioned sports, following the 2015 elevation of the men's ice hockey club team to varsity status.
+Arizona State University sponsors teams in 11 men's and 15 women's NCAA sanctioned sports, following the 2015 elevation of the men's ice hockey club team to varsity status.
 In the fall of 2015, Arizona State announced the addition of women's triathlon and women's lacrosse.
 Triathlon began competition in the fall of 2016, with lacrosse starting competition in the spring of 2018.
 In spring 2016, ASU announced the reinstatement of men's tennis, which had been dropped after the 2007–08 school year.